 All Engineering Society spaces, with the exception of areas used solely for storage, shall be alarmed.

-The alarm system shall be maintained by the President and the Director of Internal Processes.
+The alarm system shall be maintained by the Vice-President (Finance & Administration) and the Director of Internal Processes.

-The President and the Director of Internal Processes will have access to alarm logs.
-The alarm logs will be checked once every 2 weeks and suspicious activity will be investigated.
+The Vice-President (Finance & Administration and the Director of Internal Processes will have access to alarm logs.
+The alarm logs will be checked once every 4 weeks and suspicious activity will be investigated.

 Alarm logs will remain confidential unless this information is requested by either campus security or the police.